 Ways to Prepare for and Enrich Your Pesach Seder

-- NEW in 2021: Pride Passover Resources, including video interviews with local LGBTQ+ Jews about their personal connections to Passover, seder supplements with excerpts from the interviews, and much more!
+- Pride Passover Resources, including video interviews with local LGBTQ+ Jews about their personal connections to Passover, seder supplements with excerpts from the interviews, and much more!
 Explore ways to create an inclusive seder.

 - Repair the World offers a variety of Passover supplements responding to the impact of the Coronavirus, as well as virtual volunteer opportunities

 - Questions for the Seder Table by Rabbi Fredda Cohen

 - Passover Prayer from The Jewish Federations of North America

 - Ritualwell.org has incredible resources, songs, readings, videos for Passover